 Using fat as energy source

 Another bonus of regular aerobic training is that it teaches the body to use fat as its energy source, instead of carbohydrate.
 Regular running allows glycogen, the body’s stored form of carbohydrate, to be 'spared' or saved, and since we can only store a limited amount of glycogen, it is useful to be able to use fat as an alternative energy source.

+Running is beneficial if you have a job that means you are sat down all day or is not very physical.
+The exercise will also ensure that your body is reinvigorated after being largely stationary throughout the working day.
+Running can also help keep your cholesterol levels down.
 So there you have it.
 Becoming a runner brings a whole host of positive health benefits that should be enough to convince you to get those shoes on now and get running.